Aga Muhlach: Personal life

-In the early days of his acting career, he was often turned down for roles.
-For example, Lily Monteverde, a Regal Films producer turned him down many times after Douglas Quijano, talent manager, had introduced Muhlach and the film Bagets to her.
-Muchlach also had problems managing his finances and was often without money. in the early 90s he was given upbeat projects In 1992, Lily Monteverde produced Sinungaling Mong Puso with Vilma Santos which gained Aga Muhlach his Best Supporting Actor he gained notoriety for his on and off again relationship with Janice De Belen as they started in Pakasalan Mo Ako with co actors John Estrada and Gabby Concepcion.
-In 1990-1999 he was the most paid actor, he was paired with Aiko Melendez in May Minamahal, (1994, 1997) Kris Aquino (1993, 1994), Ruffa Gutierrez, G. Toengi (1999), Mikee Cojuangco-Jaworski (1994, 1998) Regine Velasquez, (1999, 2001, 2012) Lorna Tolentino, (1996) Carmina Villaroel, (1994, 1996) Maricel Laxa, (1994) Dawn Zulueta, (1993) beauty queen Dayanara Torres (1995) Lea Salonga, (1992, 1995) Alice Dixson and Snooky Serna (1991).
-In the 2000s he worked with then controversial sex goddess Joyce Jimenez in 2001 on sitcom TV in Da Body en Da Guard and even in romantic com film in Narinig Mo Na Ba Ang Latest?
-In 2001 he starred in the box office hit Pangako Ikaw Lang with Velasquez In 2002 he starred with future box office actresses Claudine Barretto in Kailangan Kita in 2002, and Dubai 2005, Sharon Cuneta in Kung Ako Na Lang Sana (2003), Kristine Hermosa in All My Life 2004, Maricel Soriano and Angelica Panganiban in A Love Story (2007), and 2008 with Anne Curtis in When Love Begins.
-In the 2010s he starred in In The Name Of Love with Angel Locsin as well as Miracle in Cell No. 7 with Bela Padilla.
+Early in his acting career, he was often rejected for roles.
+For example, Lily Monteverde, a Regal Films producer turned him down many times after talent manager Douglas Quijano introduced Muhlach and the film Bagets to her.
+Muchlach also had financial problems and was often without money.
+In the early 1990s, he received upbeat projects In 1992.
+Lily Monteverde produced Sinungaling Mong Puso with Vilma Santos, which gained Aga Muhlach his Best Supporting Actor.
+He also gained notoriety for his on and off again relationship with Janice De Belen as they starred in Pakasalan Mo Ako with co-stars John Estrada and Gabby Concepcion.
+From 1990 to 1999, he was the highest paid actor in the Philippines, paired with Aiko Melendez in May Minamahal, (1994, 1997) Kris Aquino (1993, 1994), Ruffa Gutierrez, G. Toengi (1999), Mikee Cojuangco-Jaworski (1994, 1998) Regine Velasquez, (1999, 2001, 2012) Lorna Tolentino, (1996) Carmina Villaroel, (1994, 1996) Maricel Laxa, (1994) Dawn Zulueta, (1993) beauty queen Dayanara Torres (1995) Lea Salonga, (1992, 1995) Alice Dixson and Snooky Serna (1991).
+In the 2000s he worked with controversial sex goddess Joyce Jimenez in 2001 on the sitcom TV Da Body en Da Guard and even in the rom-com film "Narinig Mo Na Ba Ang Latest?"
+In 2001, he starred in the box office hit Pangako Ikaw Lang with Velasquez.
+In 2002, he starred with future box office actresses Claudine Barretto in Kailangan Kita in 2002, and Dubai 2005, Sharon Cuneta in Kung Ako Na Lang Sana (2003), Kristine Hermosa in All My Life 2004, Maricel Soriano and Angelica Panganiban in A Love Story (2007) and 2008 with Anne Curtis in When Love Begins.
+In the 2010s he starred in In The Name of Love with Angel Locsin, "First Love" (2018) with Bea Alonzo as well as Miracle in Cell No. 7 in 2019 with Bela Padilla.

-Romantic relationships
+Relationships

-In 1986, 17-year-old Muhlach decided to have a child with Janice de Belen after being paired up in the film, Super-Wan-Tu-Tri.
-De Belen announced her pregnancy on a primetime television and said that Muhlach had asked her to marry him, but that she had refused as they were still young.
+In 1986, Muhlach, 17, decided to have a child with Janice de Belen after the two were paired in the film Super-Wan-Tu-Tri.
+De Belen announced her pregnancy on primetime television and said Muhlach had asked her to marry him, but that she refused as they were still young.
 Muhlach's father was also against the marriage because of their ages.
 De Belen gave birth to Luigi "Igi Boy" Muhlach, Muhlach's first child.

+Muhlach has been linked to actresses Agot Isidro, Melissa Fernandez, Gretchen Barretto and Mikee Cojuangco.

-In 1993, he was dating Aiko Melendez during the shoot of their movie May Minamahal but after their relationship ended, he was linked romantically with Puerto Rican former Miss Universe and 1995 film Basta't Kasama Kita leading actress Dayanara Torres.
-Reports said that Muhlach had been intending to follow Torres to Puerto Rico and marry her, but did not because he chose his acting career over personal matters.
-The couple dated for about three to four years.
+In 1993, he was dating Aiko Melendez during the shooting of their movie May Minamahal but after their relationship ended, he was linked romantically with Puerto Rican former Miss Universe and 1995 film Basta't Kasama Kita leading actress Dayanara Torres.
+Reports said Muhlach intended to follow Torres to Puerto Rico and marry her, but chose his acting career over his personal life.
+The couple dated for three to four years.